FIGHT CRIME, PROTECT SOCIETY

 Large institutions just can’t provide the individualized attention and opportunity you’ll find here.
 Our criminal justice majors can take an “Inside-Out” course taught at a local prison (see above photo), where they learn alongside inmates.
 They mentor juvenile offenders and intern with local and national law enforcement agencies.
 They work with national datasets and lead student organizations.

 Here, you won’t get lost in the crowd.
 You’ll be part of a close-knit family.
 You’ll enjoy small class sizes and amazing friendships with your classmates.
 Our dedicated professors will get to know you.
-They will support you in your coursework, research, internships, and post-graduate or career preparations.
+They will support you in your coursework, research (even opportunities to conduct research with faculty), internships, and post-graduate or career preparations.
 They will become personally invested in your success and open doors for you.

 Upon graduation, you’ll be ready for whatever the future holds – whether it’s attending law school, rehabilitating criminal offenders, fighting terrorism or eventually working for the FBI.
 The field is truly wide open!

 ONU has an exceptionally strong relationship with a number of area court programs, including a juvenile drug court, a youth diversion program, an alternate school for delinquent youth, and a treatment court docket for drug-addicted parents trying to keep custody of their children.
 These unique partnerships provide our students with exciting research, internship and job opportunities.